TRIMTECH Therapeutics

 Series B in 2012

-Syndexa Pharmaceuticals Corp. is a biopharmaceutical company based in Watertown, Massachusetts, focused on developing small-molecule drugs to address metabolic diseases.
-Founded by scientists from Harvard University and led by President and CEO Teo Uysal, the company aims to discover and create innovative treatments targeting novel mechanisms associated with endoplasmic reticulum dysfunction.
-Syndexa's research encompasses a range of conditions, including inflammatory and metabolic diseases, cardiovascular disorders, and neurodegenerative diseases.
-The company has successfully raised $24.8 million in equity capital to support its mission of developing therapies for obesity, type-2 diabetes, and related cardiovascular conditions.
+Syndexa Pharmaceuticals Corp., based in Watertown, MA, is a biopharmaceutical company focused on developing small-molecule drugs aimed at treating metabolic diseases.
+Founded by scientists from Harvard University and led by President and CEO Teo Uysal, Syndexa specializes in targeting novel mechanisms associated with endoplasmic reticulum dysfunction.
+The company's research and development efforts address a range of conditions, including inflammatory and metabolic diseases, cardiovascular diseases, and neurodegenerative disorders.
+Syndexa is committed to innovating treatments for obesity, type-2 diabetes, and related metabolic disorders.
+To date, the company has successfully raised $24.8 million in equity capital to support its initiatives.

 PharmEste